taskop123/exam-scheduler/README.md

 See the location of the upcoming exam on map.exam

 See the shortest path from your current location to the destination location on map.

+- All these functionalities based on maps and locations are implemented using https://pub.dev/packages/flutter_osm_plugin not Google Maps API